Indole-Rich Stir-Fry with Tofu and Cruciferous Veggies

 Instructions

-1. Prepare tofu: Press tofu to remove excess water, then cut into cubes.
+Press tofu between paper towels to remove excess moisture, then cut into cubes.

-2. Cook tofu: Heat 1 tbsp oil in a pan over medium heat.
-Fry tofu until golden and slightly crispy.
-Remove and set aside.
+Heat 1 tablespoon of oil in a pan over medium heat.
+Add tofu and cook for 6–8 minutes, turning occasionally, until lightly golden.
+Remove from the pan and set aside.

-4. Add cruciferous veggies: Toss in broccoli and Brussels sprouts first, sauté 4–5 minutes.
-Add kale/bok choy, carrot, and bell pepper.
-Cook another 3–4 minutes until tender-crisp.
+Add broccoli and Brussels sprouts first and sauté for 4–5 minutes.
+Add kale or bok choy, carrot and red pepper.
+Cook for a further 3–4 minutes until vegetables are tender-crisp.

-6. Combine: Return tofu to the pan, gently mix, heat through 1–2 minutes.
+Return tofu to the pan and heat through for 1–2 minutes.

-7. Finish: Sprinkle with sesame seeds and a squeeze of lemon juice.
-Serve hot over quinoa, soba, or rice.
+Sprinkle with sesame seeds and add a squeeze of fresh lemon juice before serving.

 Nutritional Information